ajv-validator/ajv/README.md

 ##### <a name="api-validateschema"></a>.validateSchema(Object schema) -&gt; Boolean

 Validates schema.
-This method should be used to validate schemas rather than `validate` due to the inconsistency of the `uri` format in the JSON Schema standard.
+This method should be used to validate schemas rather than `validate` due to the inconsistency of `uri` format in JSON Schema standard.

 By default this method is called automatically when the schema is added, so you rarely need to use it directly.

-If the schema doesn't have a `$schema` property, it is validated against draft 6 meta-schema (option `meta` should not be false).
+If schema doesn't have `$schema` property, it is validated against draft 6 meta-schema (option `meta` should not be false).

-If the schema has a `$schema` property, then the schema with this id (that should be previously added) is used to validate the passed-in schema.
+If schema has `$schema` property, then the schema with this id (that should be previously added) is used to validate passed schema.

 Errors will be available at `ajv.errors`.

 ##### .getSchema(String key) -&gt; Function&lt;Object data&gt;

 Retrieve compiled schema previously added with `addSchema` by the key passed to `addSchema` or by its full reference (id).
-The returned validating function has a `schema` property with the reference to the original schema.
+The returned validating function has `schema` property with the reference to the original schema.

 ##### .removeSchema([Object schema|String key|String ref|RegExp pattern])